AnyLog-co/documentation/training/Session II (Deployment).md

 Since configuration is "command based", it is simple to change configurations, and even dynamically (using the CLI), by disabling a service or enabling a service using the proper commands.

-In this training, nodes will be creating a default configuration file and make minimal modifications using a questionnaire.
+In this training, users will be creating a default configuration file and make minimal modifications using a questionnaire.
 Users can bypass the questionnaire and make the needed changes in the configuration file - in this training, the configuration file is named **anylog_configs.env** and sored in a folder as follows: